elforjani13/pcd-acm/README.md

 # PCD-ACM
-A Rust implementation for testing and simulating the IHE PCD ACM standard messages in healthcare systems.
+A Rust implementation for testing and simulating the IHE PCD ACM standard messages.